Potatoes, Tomatoes & Preparation

 Quadruple Propagator – Set up with Three Seed Trays

-Finally I’ve a quadruple propagator from TwoWests that I’ve had since April 2008.
+Finally I’ve a quadruple propagator that I’ve had since April 2008.
 The heating base and thermostatic controller are fine but I’ve lost two of the seed trays and the covers aren’t in great shape either.
 This was because the unit was in the greenhouse that blew down in 2013 smashing the seed trays.
 Still, I’ve other trays and covers, so not the end of the world.

 Sowing and Potting Up